HPC-AI-Team/pexsi/doc/source/install.rst

 Some platforms have preconfigured toolchain files which can be used by adding the following option to the `cmake` command:
 ::
     -DCMAKE_TOOLCHAIN_FILE=/path/to/sympack/toolchains/edison.cmake
-    (To build on NERSC Edison for instance)
+    (To build on NERSC Edison machine for instance)

 A sample toolchain file can be found in `/path/to/sympack/toolchains/build_config.cmake` and customized for the target platform.